elouangrimm/elouangrimm/README.md

 <a href="https://elouan.xyz/"><img alt="Website Status" src="https://img.shields.io/website?url=http%3A//elouan.xyz/"></a>

-**Hi, I’m Elouan Grimm, I'm 13, and I love messing around with tech.** I helped [Epimetheus Games](https://epimetheusgamesogpc.itch.io/) out with their first two games, [EyeSore](https://epimetheusgamesogpc.itch.io/eyesore) and [Project Prometheus](https://epimetheusgamesogpc.itch.io/projectprometheus) (you can check em out on [itch](https://epimetheusgamesogpc.itch.io/)).
-I have been helping out with [@MoeBazziGIT](https://github.com/MoeBazziGIT)'s [Tidy Tab Groups project](https://chromewebstore.google.com/detail/tidy-tab-groups/fohgbkobjdckaapjimleemkolchkmebf) (Hey!
-Join the Discord [HERE](https://discord.com/invite/aBdAfNfGEv)!!!)
-I live in Cape Town and speak French and English fluently.
-I love photography and I take pictures with my crappy phone and post them on [Insta](https://www.instagram.com/elouangrimm).
-Cheers!
+**Hi, I’m Elouan Grimm, I'm 13, and I'm a terminally online person.** I really love Bluesky and Open Source and Chrome Extensions and plain HTML5 websites and the list goes on.
+I recently moved to Cape Town, am fluent in French and American English, and I enjoy [photography](https://elouan.xyz/photos/) (with my crappy phone).
+Hit me up on Bluesky or by email (I will respond ASAP)!

 DM me on Discord at [**@elouangrimm**](https://discord.com/users/939697576419131462) or check out some things I did on my [gh](https://github.com/elouangrimm/).